 Possibly.
 If it's a busy course, all of our tutors might be totally booked, which means your student wouldn't be able to switch tutors.
 But, if other tutors have open slots, then a switch might be possible.
 However, all of our tutors receive the same training and use the same curriculum for the course, so we'd encourage students to stick with the tutor they're assigned unless there's a serious problem.

 Some students choose to take the test first to familiarize themselves with it before they take our course.
-Others do the opposite, so it's really up to you.
-They don’t need to have taken the ACT before they take our course, but we recommend it so the student is familiar with the test format and knows their baseline score.
+Others do the opposite, so it's up to you.
+Your student doesn't need to have taken the ACT before they take our course, but we recommend it so the student knows their baseline scores.
 If they've taken or are currently in Algebra 2, then they've probably seen all the material they need to know for the test.

-We usually encourage everyone to take the course individually so they get the undivided attention of the tutor and don't waste any time switching back and forth from one student to the other if they have different scores and strategies.
-However, if two siblings' scores on their last ACT are similar, they can take the course together.
-In that case, we have a special deal: the second student gets the full course at half of the price!
+We recommend that each student take the course individually so they get the undivided attention of the tutor, and so the tutor doesn't waste any time switching back and forth from one student to the other if they have different scores and strategies.
+However, if two siblings' scores on their last ACT are very similar, they can take the course together.
+In that case, we have a special deal: the second student gets the full course at half the price!

 Click here to go to the ACT's main website where you can see test dates and deadlines, sign your student up for the test, learn the format and length of the test, see what you need to bring on test day, see what kind of calculators are allowed, find out how to apply for extended time, and much more.

-Sometimes, raising a student's ACT score by as little as one composite point can result in thousands of dollars in scholarships (for examples, see the University of Alabama's and Auburn University's scholarship pages).
+Sometimes, raising a student's ACT score by as little as one composite point can result in thousands of additional scholarship dollars (for examples, see the University of Alabama's and Auburn University's scholarship pages).
 A student’s ACT score is a major factor in determining educational opportunities, whether your student is looking to meet admissions requirements or be more competitive for scholarships.
-After taking our course, students increase their composite score an average of 3 points.